Roald Dahl: Post-war life

+Dahl made several antisemitic comments during his lifetime, and stated late in life that he was antisemitic.
 In August 1983, Dahl reviewed Australian author Tony Clifton's God Cried, a picture book about the siege of West Beirut by the Israeli army during the 1982 Lebanon War.
 The article, in which Dahl stated the Jews had never "switched so rapidly from much-pitied victims to barbarous murderers", appeared in the Literary Review and was the subject of media comment and criticism at the time.
-Dahl wrote that Clifton's book would make readers "violently anti-Israeli", saying, "I am not anti-Semitic.
+Dahl wrote that Clifton's book would make readers "violently anti-Israeli", at the time saying, "I am not anti-Semitic.
 I am anti-Israel."
 In 1990, Dahl spoke again on the Lebanon invasion, stating "they killed 22,000 civilians when they bombed Beirut.
 It was very much hushed up in the newspapers because they are primarily Jewish-owned.
 I'm certainly anti-Israeli and I've become antisemitic in as much as that you get a Jewish person in another country like England strongly supporting Zionism.
 I think they should see both sides.
 It's the same old thing: we all know about Jews and the rest of it.
 There aren't any non-Jewish publishers anywhere, they control the media—jolly clever thing to do".
-His comments invoked responses from Jewish colleagues and friends, with the philosopher Sir Isaiah Berlin, stating, "I thought he might say anything.
+His comments invoked responses from Jewish colleagues and friends, with philosopher Sir Isaiah Berlin stating, "I thought he might say anything.
 Could have been pro-Arab or pro-Jew.
 There was no consistent line.
 He was a man who followed whims, which meant he would blow up in one direction, so to speak", while Amelia Foster, Jewish director of the Roald Dahl Museum in Great Missenden, said, "He had a childish reaction to what was going on in Israel.
 Dahl wanted to provoke, as he always provoked at dinner."
-As a consequence of his comments, in 2014, the Royal Mint decided not to produce a coin to commemorate the centenary of Dahl's birth.
-In 2020, Dahl's family published a statement on the official Roald Dahl website apologising for his antisemitism.
+In 2014, due to his comments, the Royal Mint decided not to produce a coin to commemorate Dahl's 100th birthday.
+In 2020, Dahl's family published, on the official Roald Dahl website, an apology for his antisemitism.

-In the 1986 New Years Honours List, Dahl was offered an appointment to Officer of the Order of the British Empire (OBE), but turned it down.
+In the 1986 New Years Honours List, Dahl was offered an appointment to Order of the British Empire (OBE), but turned it down.
 He reportedly wanted a knighthood so that his wife would be Lady Dahl.
-Dahl's last significant involvement in medical charities during his lifetime was with dyslexia.
-In 1990, the year which saw the UN launch International Literacy Year, Dahl assisted with the British Dyslexia Association's Awareness Campaign.
-That year saw Dahl write one of his last children's books, The Vicar of Nibbleswicke, which features a vicar who has a fictitious form of dyslexia that causes him to pronounce words backwards.
+Dahl's last significant involvement in medical charity was with dyslexia.
+In 1990, when the United Nations launched International Literacy Year, Dahl helped with the British Dyslexia Association's Awareness Campaign.
+That year Dahl wrote one of his last children's books, The Vicar of Nibbleswicke, about a vicar who has a fictitious form of dyslexia that causes him to say words backwards.
 Called "a comic tale in the best Dahl tradition of craziness" by Waterstones, Dahl donated the rights of the book to the Dyslexia Institute in London.